Preventing Environmental Microaggressions for Improved DEI

 • School catalogs & marketing materials featuring photos of students that don’t reflect the school’s diversity

-• School holidays based on Christian or traditional traditions that don’t take other cultural or religious holidays into consideration
+• School holidays based on Christian or customary traditions that don’t take other cultural or religious holidays into consideration

 • Female doctors who enter a room to speak with a new patient are assumed to be nurses rather than physicians